Art / Art History

 Housing: dormitory-style rooms in London, students provide own meals; host family in Florence.

 Details: Study with Americans, limited curriculum; eight weeks in each city, one week break between cities; three-week intensive Italian option in early January for those who start in Florence.
-Study two cities through architecture, painting, sculpture, literature and theatre; wide range of field trips, plays and speakers. http://www.acm.edu/programs/7/lonflo/index.html?src=maphome
+Study two cities through architecture, painting, sculpture, literature and theatre; wide range of field trips, plays and speakers.
+Both programs offer art history and at least one studio art course in Florence.
+Students should check course listings for their intended semester abroad, as elective course offerings change from year to year. http://www.acm.edu/programs/7/lonflo/index.html?src=maphome

 CIEE fall, spring; ISEP spring, academic year